Catfan7/Catalocke/README.md

 -Prison is created

 Version 1:
--Redstone lines are converted to observer-noteblock chains \n -Cell changed from timed-push box to cobblestone generator -Respawn area redone
+-Redstone lines are converted to observer-noteblock chains -Cell changed from timed-push box to cobblestone generator -Respawn area redone
 -Sections color coded